Nearly 600 kids go missing in TN each month; How the public plays a role in their safe recovery - NewsBreak

 “It’s sad, but true.
 The longer it takes for a case to be resolved, or a child to be found, your chances increase that they may be found deceased or harmed,” Smitherman said.
 “So, with technology, we’re able to push it out and get them back immediately.”

-The TBI works with local and state law enforcement, as well as national organizations like the National Center for Missing and Exploited Children (NCMEC), to share information, offer investigative support and issue alerts in some of the most serious cases.‘No freaking way’: Unwelcome bear moves into Florida neighborhood, eats residents’ avocados
+The TBI works with local and state law enforcement, as well as national organizations like the National Center for Missing and Exploited Children (NCMEC), to share information, offer investigative support and issue alerts in some of the most serious cases.

 “I work with the National Center for Missing and Exploited Children on a pretty much daily basis,” Smitherman said.
 “They also are notified on their level.
 On some of our older (cases), they do some of the age progression photos for us.”